jonaskje/binary-object-notation/README.md

 Especially when considering doing anything in a browser with javascript.

 JSON is also a text based format which is not at all good for machine reading.
-The parsing portion is a big part when working with large JSON files.
+The parsing portion is a big and expensive part when working with large JSON files.

 The idea behind BON is to provide is a binary representation of a JSON file which can be used without any parsing at all.